 Peel the bananas and mash them with a fork until they are really mushy.
 It's easier if the bananas are ripe but not essential.

-Chop up the walnuts reasonably finely (click picture on right to enlarge).
+Chop up the walnuts reasonably finely.
 Sultanas can be used as an alternative if you have a nut allergy.

 Mixing with a fork in a figure of eight shape will help to incorporate air into the cake mix.

 Stir in the bananas and chopped walnuts or sultanas and mix thoroughly.
 Add one egg and sift in half of the flour.
 Mix thoroughly in a figure of eight.
 Add the remaining flour, egg and lemon juice then mix again in a figure of eight.